geneweb/geneweb.github.io/source/overview/index.rst

 Official binaries
 -----------------

-Here are the binaries maintained by Geneweb:
+Here are the binaries maintained by GeneWeb:

 - `Connex <../binaries/connex.html>`_: calculates connex components of a base;

 - `Consang <../binaries/consang.html>`_: calculates the consanguinity level of individuals;

-- `Ged2gwb <../binaries/ged2gwb.html>`_: imports a GEDCOM 5.5.1 file to a Geneweb base;
+- `Ged2gwb <../binaries/ged2gwb.html>`_: imports a GEDCOM 5.5.1 file to a GeneWeb base;

 - `Gwb2ged <../binaries/gwb2ged.html>`_: exports a base to a GEDCOM 5.5.1 base;

 - `Gwc <../binaries/gwc.html>`_: creates a new database;

-- `Gwd <../binaries/gwd.html>`_: starts Geneweb's main web server which allows to interact with bases;
+- `Gwd <../binaries/gwd.html>`_: starts GeneWeb's main web server which allows to interact with bases;

 - `Gwdiff <../binaries/gwdiff.html>`_: targets differences between two databases;

 - `Fixbase <../binaries/gwfixbase.html>`_: checks the consistency of a base and applies patches;

-- `Gwgc <../binaries/gwgc.html>`_: removes unused entries in Geneweb's arrays;
+- `Gwgc <../binaries/gwgc.html>`_: removes unused entries in GeneWeb's arrays;

 - `Gwrepl <../binaries/gwrepl.html>`_: an OCaml interactive top level, useful for scripts;